-Important: QuickBooks 2014 for Mac does not support multiple currencies.
+Important: QuickBooks Desktop for Mac doesn't support multiple currencies.
 Because accounts and balances are affected by the multiple and home currency settings, these settings cannot be changed in QuickBooks for Windows once they've been set.
-If you have used multiple currencies in your Windows company file, you will not be able to convert your data for use in QuickBooks for Mac.
+If you have used multiple currencies in your Windows company file, you will not be able to convert your data for use in QuickBooks Desktop for Mac.